10 Myths About Silk Sheets: Debunked

 MYTH #6: Silk sheets are expensive.
 It is true that silk is one of the more expensive fabrics on the market, however, the benefits of sleeping on silk sheets make it more of an investment in your long-term health and well being.
 When viewed as a long-term investment, silk sheets are actually rather affordable; the benefits will last over many years.

 MYTH #7: Silk sheets are chemically processed.
 While it is possible that some cheaper silk sheets may be bleached, good quality silk sheets, such as LovaSilk sheets, are naturally white and do not require bleaching.
-In addition, silk production does not require pesticides, herbicides or other harmful chemicals often found in some textiles.
+In addition, silk production does not require pesticides or herbicides often found in some textiles.
 This is because mulberry silk is made from silk worms raised in captivity in temperature-controlled environments that are free from predators.
-This is one reason silk is a better choice for those hoping to minimize their chemical exposure.
+This is one reason silk is a better choice for those hoping to reduce their chemical exposure from bedding.

 MYTH #8: Silk sheets are a modern-day invention.
 In fact, silk from the mulberry silk worm in China has been cultivated for over 5,000 years.
 Initially silk was so expensive and difficult to produce, only the emperors and their closest family members were able to afford it.
 Eventually silk production increased and became a major currency in trade between the East and West, creating what is referred to as the Silk Road.
 Today, silk is much more affordable than in the past and is now within the reach of many Americans.